This post may contain affiliate links. Please see my disclosure policy for details.

 I had dreamt of visiting Egypt since I was a little girl and this year was the year I was finally doing it!
 I wanted it to be special, so I hunted around for the ideal hotel.

 As soon as I saw the Mena House pop up on my Pinterest board, it was love at first sight.
-I knew then that this was going to be the hotel that I was going to wake up and see the pyramids in.
+I knew then that this was going to be the hotel where I was going to wake up and see the pyramids.

 Owned by Marriott hotels, and recently renamed the Marriott Mena House, it’s the definition of 5* luxury.

 You’ll be following in the footsteps of world-famous celebrities who spent the night here like Sir Arthur Conan Doyle, Winston Churchill, Agatha Christie, Frank Sinatra, and even Charlie Chaplin!

 It’s the hottest hotel to stay on the strip and a once-in-a-lifetime experience worth splurging on.
 Here are 6 reasons to stay at the Mena House Hotel Cairo and why it’s the best hotel near the pyramids!